-Carbon monoxide (CO) is a colourless, odourless, and tasteless gas that is slightly lighter than air.
+Carbon monoxide poisoning occurs from exposure to a colourless, odourless, and tasteless gas that is slightly lighter than air.
 It is toxic to humans and animals when encountered in higher concentrations.

 Carbon monoxide is produced from the partial oxidation of carbon-containing compounds.
 It forms when there is not enough oxygen to produce carbon dioxide (CO2), such as when operating a stove or gas appliance in an enclosed space.